Oxford and Cambridge Club

 The Oxford and Cambridge Club is a traditional London club.
-Membership is largely restricted to those who are members of the Universities of Oxford and Cambridge, including men and women who have a degree from or who are current undergraduates of either university.
+Membership is largely restricted to those who are members of the universities of Oxford and Cambridge, including men and women who have a degree from or who are current students of either university.

-The Club is the result of a number of amalgamations of university clubs, most recently that of 1972 between the United University Club, founded in 1821, and the Oxford and Cambridge University Club, founded in 1830.
-From 1972 until 2001 the Club was known as the United Oxford and Cambridge University Club.
+The club is the result of a number of amalgamations of university clubs, most recently that of 1972 between the United University Club, founded in 1821, and the Oxford and Cambridge University Club, founded in 1830.
+From 1972 until 2001 the club was known as the United Oxford and Cambridge University Club.
 Women have been admitted as full members since 1997.

-The Club is based at 71–77 Pall Mall, in a purpose-built, Grade II* listed club house designed by Sir Robert Smirke.
+The club is based at 71–77 Pall Mall, in a purpose-built, Grade II* listed club house designed by Sir Robert Smirke.

 History

 The present-day Oxford and Cambridge Club is the result of the 1972 merger of the United University Club and of the Oxford and Cambridge University Club.
 The United University Club was founded in 1821 for members of the Universities of Oxford and Cambridge.
 As a result of its lengthy waiting list, in 1830 the Oxford and Cambridge University Club was founded.

 After the Second World War, both clubs, along with much of Clubland, fell into financial difficulties.
 In 1967, in an attempt to improve its financial position, the Oxford and Cambridge University Club began to admit to its membership graduates of any university in the world, while the United University Club rejected the idea.
 In March 1972, the two clubs merged, and membership was restricted once again to members of Oxford and Cambridge.
 Initially the new club, known as the United Oxford and Cambridge University Club, was based at the United University Club club house at 1 Suffolk Street.
-In 1973 the Club was moved to the premises of the former United University Club on Pall Mall, which it still occupies today.
+In 1973 the club was moved to the premises of the former United University Club on Pall Mall, which it still occupies today.
 In 2001, it changed its name to the Oxford and Cambridge Club.

 Originally, women were only admitted as associate members.
-The Club's membership policy came under attack in the mid-1990s.
-In February 1995, a statement signed by the heads of more than 70 Oxford and Cambridge colleges, two vice chancellors, and Oxford's chancellor, declared that the two universities were disassociating from the Club "because of what they call[ed] its 'offensive' and 'discriminatory' policies to women".
+The club's membership policy came under attack in the mid-1990s.
+In February 1995, a statement signed by the heads of more than 70 Oxford and Cambridge colleges, two vice chancellors, and Oxford's chancellor, declared that the two universities were disassociating from the club "because of what they call[ed] its 'offensive' and 'discriminatory' policies to women".
 Dr Peter North, the vice chancellor of Oxford, stated at the time that the "'university council has asked the law department to consider our legal position in relation to the use of the universities' names and our coats of arms'".
 Four months later, the club voted to allow lady associate members "access to the main staircase and the library", provided they pay an extra fee of £100.
 In February 1996, members of the club voted to admit women as full members.
 Queen Margrethe II of Denmark became the club's first Honorary Lady Member in 1997.
-In June 2017 the Club elected its first female Chair.
+In June 2017 the club elected its first female chair.